dqops/dqo/docs/dqo-concepts/data-storage-of-data-quality-results.md

 # Data quality results storage in DQOps
+Read this guide to learn now DQOps stores data quality results locally, to enable even offline work, and monitoring on-premise or sensitive data sources.

 ## Data format
 In DQOps, sensor readouts and check results are stored as Apache Parquet files following the Apache